elastisys/compliantkubernetes/docs/user-guide/additional-services/ferretdb.md

           runAsUser: 1001
 ```

-To access the FerretDB instace, create the following Service:
+To access the FerretDB instance, create the following Service:

 ```yaml
 apiVersion: v1